 Speech, Language, and Learning Services

-Views of the new facility from the northwest, southeast, and interior lobby.
+View of the new facility opening in early 2015 from the northwest, southeast, and interior lobby.

 The friendly, expert care of our speech-language pathologists and learning disability specialists helps ease communication and cognitive challenges for hundreds of infants, children and adults each year.
 Clients gain confidence in everyday home, school, work and social activities with personalized, evidence-based techniques and strategies.